Cuis-Smalltalk/Learning-Cuis/SamplePackage2.md

 The comment line is skipped and each line is read in as a String which is split on the colon into two substrings which are stored sequentially in an Array which is available in IEDict's DictData class variable.

 Now a class' `initialize` method is invoked when a class is filed-in/loaded.
 Since we have already created the class IEDict we need to invoke `IEDict>>initialize` ourselves.

-Did I mention that I like to make things easy for myself?

 ### Class initialization